micmejia/bible-dump/AMPC/Luke/Luke 7.md

 And Jesus went with them.
-But when He was not far from the house, the centurion sent [some] friends to Him, saying, Lord, do not trouble [Yourself], for I am not [^a]sufficiently worthy to have You come under my roof;
+But when He was not far from the house, the centurion sent [some] friends to Him, saying, Lord, do not trouble [Yourself], for I am not sufficiently worthy to have You come under my roof;